pgcentralfoundation/pgrx/articles/forging-sql-from-rust.md

 Now we can do `WithSizedTypeIds::<T>::VEC_ID` for any `T` to get the `TypeId` for `Vec<T>`, and only get `Some(item)` if that type is indeed sized.

-Using this strategy, we can have our `__pgx_internals` functions build up a mapping of `TypeId`s and what SQL they map to.
+Using this strategy, we can have our `__pgrx_internals` functions build up a mapping of `TypeId`s and what SQL they map to.

 ## Our pet graph